everettmorgan/duda-partner-node/CONTRIBUTING.md

 ## Extension Workflow

-There are four tasks that are required to successfully extend the library: implement the resource, write tests, write types, and add the new resource to the `Duda` class.
+There are four tasks that are required to successfully extend the library: write tests, implement the resource, write types, and add the new resource.

+### 1. Write tests

+Tests are **required** for all Resources.
+This ensures the underlying generator is interpreting the Resource correctly.
+It's highly recommended to follow the TDD framework.

-### 1. Implement the resource
+### 2. Implement the resource

 Please see the example section for more details.

-### 2. Write types
+### 3. Write types

 Types are **required** for all Resources.
 This provides end users of the package with a rich (and frankly, usable) experience via IDE intellisense.
 This is non-negotiable and PRs without types included will be rejected upon submission.

-### 3. Write tests

-Tests are **required** for all Resources.
-This ensures the underlying generator is interpreting the Resource correctly.
-It's highly recommended to follow the TDD framework.

 ### 4. Add the new resource